 The Subscription Price or Redemption Price may be different from the NAV due to Duties and Charges or the imposition of an Anti-Dilution Levy, and other amounts payable/receivable in relation to Performance Fee equalisation.

-No Right to Control the Operation of the ICAV
+No Right to Control the Operation of the Fund or a Sub-Fund

-Shareholders will have no right to control the daily operations, including investment and redemption decisions, of the Funds.
+Unitholders will have no right to control the daily operations, including investment and redemption decisions, of the Sub-Funds.